haiquangtran/DesignPatterns/README.md

 ###### Singleton Pattern
 * The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

+##### The Command Pattern
+* Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
+*